Return to MAIN PAGE Subscriptions and Back Issues | MySpace

 OUT OF THE BLUE (1981).

-Needing some fast cash during his lean years, a pre-detox Dennis Hopper signed onto a Canadian domestic drama named THE CASE OF CINDY BARNES.
-But when first-time director Leonard Yakir quit, Hopper took over the reigns, rewrote the entire script, and came up with an urgent, nihilistic masterwork.
-This glimpse into family dysfunction features Hopper as an alcoholic, ex-jailbird father; Sharron Farrell as a slutty mom; and Linda Manz as a 14-year-old rebel who likes hitchhiking, grass and dead rock stars.
-This is a truly nasty pic, full of twisted family ties, seedy realism and despair.
-After watching this rancid gem, you'll want to kick Hopper in the head for wasting his talent on shit like SUPER MARIO BROTHERS or WATERWORLD.
+Needing some fast cash during his lean years, a pre-detox Dennis Hopper signed onto a Canadian domestic drama entitled THE CASE OF CINDY BARNES.
+But when first-time director Leonard Yakir choked and walked off the job, Hopper took over the reigns, rewrote the entire script, and came up with an urgent, nihilistic vision of rebellious youth.
+Set in a dismal backwater town, this glimpse into family dysfunction features Hopper as an alcoholic, ex-jailbird father (who got soused and slammed into a school bus); Sharon Farrell as a slutty mom; and DAYS OF HEAVEN's Linda Manz as cigarette-smokin', though-talkin', 14-year-old punk CeBe, who hitchhikes around the area, goes to a stranger's pad to get stoned, and kills time at lowlife night-clubs and idolizes dead rock stars.
+Manz delivers a scaldingly honest performance, while Hopper hauls these characters down some unflinchingly dark paths, restrains his notorious directorial excesses, and creates a rancid mini-masterpiece overstuffed with twisted family ties, dead end lives, seedy realism, and utterly fucked up people.
+Afterward, you'll feel like kicking Hopper in the head for wasting his talent on quick money-grabs like SUPER MARIO BROTHERS or WATERWORLD.

-This terribly-made movie has with an incredible concept and an ultra-creepy star turn from Tom Basham, who plays a crazed TV Kids Show host named Mr. Rabbey.
-After meeting one too many battered children, Rabbey burns out a bearing and begins slaughtering abusive parents!
-The violence is tame, the message heavy-handed, but I forgive its flaws, since this is a rare horror movie where you can cheer the murderer.
-Rabbey's a cross between Pee Wee Herman and Norman Bates, peddling around on his cool bike, babbling to his puppet pals, and even running over a Bad Mommy's head with a lawnmower!
-A guilty pleasure.
+This amateurishly-made, low-budget movie boasts an incredible concept and an astounding, ultra-creepy star turn from Tom Basham, who plays a lovable (albeit secretly crazed) television kids' show host named Mr. Rabbey.
+After encountering one too many battered children in the local hospital's emergency room, quiet Rabbey burns out a bearing and begins slaughtering their abusive parents!
+The violence is PG-level tame, the message gets heavy-handed, but I can easily forgive its numerous flaws, since this is a rare horror movie where you can actually feel good about cheering for the murderer.
+Meanwhile, Rabbey is a cross between Pee Wee Herman, Mr. Rogers and Norman Bates, peddling around on his cool bike, babbling to his puppet pals, strangling people with an old security blanket, and even running over a Bad Mommy's head with a lawnmower!
+Directed by Larry G. Brown (THE PINK ANGELS), it's a gloriously guilty pleasure.

 RAT PFINK A BOO BOO (1966).